Xzensi/NipahTV/docs/diagrams/architecture_classes.md

    -  Provides lookup for ports associated with a room (`getPortsForRoom`), used by `ClientEventNotifier`.
    -  Handles `removeSubscription` calls from `ClientConnectionManager` on disconnect, notifying the `EmoteLifecycleManager` to disassociate the room from its scope.
    -  Interacts with `UserStore` to manage user reference counts based on room participation.
-   -  Directs incoming messages to the correct `MessageStore`.
+   -  Directs incoming messages to the correct `MessageStore` within the `RoomSubscription`.

 -  **`MessageFeedProcessorPipeline`:**